There are very few things in life that you do not ever want to change.

 The next step is what the world of B2C spends a fortune on!
 Letting people know.

-So that international branding needs to be considered, at the very least?
+Does international branding need to be considered, at the very least?

 How much budget do we think we need?